chrisduvillard/Certificates/README.md

 - Investment Management with Python and Machine Learning (EDHEC Business School)
   1) Introduction to Portfolio Construction and Analysis with Python
   2) Advanced Portfolio Construction and Analysis with Python
+  3) Python and Machine Learning for Asset Management

 - Data Analysis with Pandas and Python